Why manage air pressure in a 3D printer enclosure

 2. Air inlet surface

+IV.
 Recommendations for managing pressure in a 3D printer enclosure

 We have 2 recommendations for controlling the air pressure in a 3D printer enclosure: